 Issue search warrants for searches and seizures which are not within the purview of Fed.
 R. Crim.
 P. 41;

 Issue warrants of arrest for persons who have been determined, in accordance with 18 U.S.C. § 3144, to be material witnesses;

-Preside over naturalization ceremonies, administer the oath required by 8 U.S.C.
+Preside over naturalization ceremonies and administer the oath required by 8 U.S.C. § 1448(a).

-§ 1448(a), and submit a written list of persons who took the oath to a district judge;
+;

 Enforce the award or arbitration or decree of any consul, vice consul, or commercial agent of any foreign nation in differences between the captain and the crew of a vessel belonging to the nation whose interests are committed to his charge, in accordance with 22 U.S.C. § 258a;